zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

     Generate Zurich Instruments Labber drivers.
     ...

-To generate a device driver the following information's are needed:
+To generate a device driver the following information's are needed (use ``--help`` to see all available options):

 * Output file path.
 (Instrument Server -> Edit -> Preferences -> Folders -> Local Drivers)
 * Device ID (e.g. DEV1234)